AwokeinanEnigma/LegacyTrail/README.md

 # Legacy Trail

-A Blazor-based tool for retrieving BitLocker recovery keys and LAPS (Local Administrator Password Solution) credentials from Active Directory computers.
+A Blazor-based tool for retrieving BitLocker recovery keys and LAPS credentials from computers in Active Directory.

 ## Features